Diseases that can be Transmitted by Mosquitoes

 Equine Encephalitis (EEE)

 Eastern equine encephalitis is a rare illness in humans, and only a few cases are reported in the United States each year.
-EEE is quite severe and typically fatal among infected horses.
+Many people infected with EEE virus show no symptoms but some (primarily children) have severe illness.

 Louis Encephalitis (SLE)

 CDC; Cases of St. Louis encephalitis are usually the result of unpredictable and intermittent localized epidemics.
+SLE has not been reported in Minnesota since the 1970’s.
 Attention: Non-MDH link

-CDC; Malaria is not a public health concern in North America, but people who travel to or have lived in other areas of the world may be at risk and should be familiar with the symptoms of the disease and the drugs used to prevent infection.
+CDC; Malaria is still a public health concern in North America even though local exposure to the disease hasn’t occurred in nearly 100 years.
+People who travel to or have lived in other areas of the world may be at risk and should be familiar with the symptoms of the disease and the medications used to prevent infection.
 Attention: Non-MDH link